 Profit arising upon sale of land is recognised in the Income Statement on the signing of a valid unconditional contract of sale.

-1. P Investments
+Investments 1.P

-Financial institution deposits at call and term deposits are treated as cash.
-Interest is recognised on an accrual basis.
+Financial institution deposits at call and term deposits with a maturity of three months or less are treated as cash equivalents

+Interest and dividend revenues are recognised on an accrual basis.